MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgApplication.md

 ### -Api
 apiApplication
-To construct, see NOTES section for API properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for API properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphApiApplication